one-among-us/how-we-work/EditingGuide.md

 - basic grammar of the [YAML language](https://yaml.org/): indentation rules, usage of dash, spaces, and quotes, and escaping from special characters;
 - basic grammar of the [Markdown language](https://www.markdownguide.org/).

-Otherwise, you can simply email your writings or advices to [info@one-among.us](mailto:info@one-among.us).
+Otherwise, you can simply email your writings or suggestions to [info@one-among.us](mailto:info@one-among.us).
 Our staff will transform them properly.
 We do not believe our contributors must master any technical skills – you can work in a more “traditional” way if you like and your contributions would still be valued.